MRL 2024 Shared Task on Multi-lingual Multi-task Information Retrieval

 Data and Languages

 The training and validation data sets that can be used for building multi-task information retrieval systems are directly accessible on the XTREME-UP repository.
-The test sets for official evaluation will be released ten days before the submission date, and will be in the following languages: Igbo, Indonesian, Swiss German, Turkish, Uzbek, Yoruba.
+The test sets for official evaluation will be released ten days before the submission date, and will be in the following languages: Igbo, Swiss German, Turkish, Uzbek, Azerbaijani, and Yoruba.
 We also anticipate that there will be one or two surprise languages in the final test sets.

 Participation

-Interested parties are invited to contact mrlworkshop2024@gmail.com or join the google group mrl-shared-task-2023@googlegroups.com to be involved in the competition.
-All participating systems will be evaluated together with our baselines against the same held-out test set, to be released shortly before evaluation.
-Submitted systems can compete in some or all sub-tasks.
-Participating teams will be invited to submit a short paper describing their work to the MRL workshop and to present it in a special session in the workshop.
-Paper submissions must follow the EMNLP paper format and sent to Softconf Conference Link of MRL 2023 before the paper submission deadline.
+Participating teams will be invited to submit a paper describing their work to the MRL workshop and to present it in a special session in the workshop.
+Paper submissions must follow the EMNLP paper format before the paper submission deadline.

 Important dates

-June 1, 2024: Release of validation data
+June 15, 2024: Release of validation data

 August 1, 2024: Release of testing data